A week after Spain's floods, families hold out hope that loved ones are not among the dead

 “This is like riding a rollercoaster.
 Sometimes I feel very bad and sometimes I feel better.
 I try to stay positive,” she said.
 “This truly is madness.
 We don’t know what else to do.
 Neither does anybody else in town.”

-While many search for their loved ones, the gargantuan recovery efforts in Sedaví and more than 60 other communities slowly moves forward.
+While many search for their loved ones, the gargantuan recovery efforts in Sedaví and dozens of other communities slowly moved forward.

+To aid those in need, the central government approved a 10.6-billion-euro relief package for 78 communities on Tuesday.
+Prime Minister Pedro Sánchez compared it to the measures taken during the COVID-19 pandemic.

+The package includes direct payments of 20,000 euros to 60,000 euros to owners of damaged homes, among other financial aid for businesses and municipal governments.

 Street after street in town after town is still covered with thick brown mud and mounds of ruined belongings, clumps of rotting vegetation, and wrecked vehicles.
 A stench arises from the muck.